-Limited Brands Inc. (LTD), a specialty retailer of women’s intimate and other apparel, beauty and personal care products, posted better-than-expected comparable-store sales results for the four-week period ended May 26, 2012.
-The increase was boosted by healthy sales at its Victoria's Secret Stores and Bath & Body Works.
+Limited Brands Inc. (LTD), a specialty retailer of women’s intimate and other apparel, beauty and personal care products, posted comparable-store sales results for the four-week period ended November 24, 2012 that betters analysts’ expectation.

-Comparable-store sales for May increased 9% at Victoria’s Secret Stores & Victoria’s Secret Beauty and 7% at Bath & Body Works & The White Barn Candle Co. but fell 8% at La Senza.
-Sales at Victoria’s Secret Direct dropped 5%.
+Comparable-store sales for November increased 4% at Victoria’s Secret Stores & Victoria’s Secret Beauty, 6% at Bath & Body Works & The White Barn Candle Co. and 5% at La Senza.
+Sales at Victoria’s Secret Direct rose 2%.

-Limited Brands, which competes with Hanesbrands Inc. (HBI), said that net sales for May fell 6.3% to $671.9 million from $717.4 million posted in the comparable prior-year month.
-The prior-year period sales included $68.9 million from a third-party apparel sourcing business that was sold in November 2011.
+Limited Brands, which competes with Hanesbrands Inc. (HBI), said that net sales for November jumped 5.7% to $922 million from $872.6 million posted in the comparable prior-year month.
+The prior-year period sales included $13.1 million from a third-party apparel sourcing business that was sold in November 2011.

 The company’s Bath & Body Works segment is gaining traction, driven by a rise in store transactions, enhancement in the direct channel business and new stores.
-Victoria’s Secret Stores have been performing well, and the company is also revamping its La Senza brand.
+Victoria’s Secret Stores have been performing well, and the company is revamping its La Senza brand alongside.

-Limited Brands wants to augment its retail footprint across the globe by expanding aggressively in Canada and other international markets.
+Limited Brands is keen on augmenting its retail footprint across the globe by expanding aggressively in Canada and other international markets.
 Moreover, the company’s strong liquidity positions it for growth and higher returns.
 However, stiff competition and erratic consumer behavior still remain matters of concern.

-Currently, we have a long-term Neutral recommendation on the stock.
-However, Limited Brands holds a Zacks #3 Rank that translates into a short-term Hold rating.
+Currently, we have a long-term “Neutral” recommendation on the stock.
+Moreover, Limited Brands holds a Zacks #3 Rank that translates into a short-term “Hold” rating.

 More From Zacks.com